How to install WordPress using Installatron

 - Once the installation completes you'll see the following screen:The three links highlighted take you to:

 - the client front-end of your WordPress website.

 - the external WordPress support website.

 Your WordPress install is now complete.
-We have a separate post-installation guide on Securing and Hardening your new WordPress website.
+We have a post-installation guide on Securing and Hardening your new WordPress website.